 USEMs are organized in categories that align with many of the Areas of Study or Ways of Knowing.
 Regardless of which core curriculum you fall under, a University Seminar course may be double-counted to fulfill both the USEM requirement and one of the other requirements.
 For example, the Contemporary Education Issues course counts as both a USEM and a social science.
 Japanese Ghost Stories counts as both a USEM and a literature course.

 Every first-year student must complete a USEM, which may be taken in either the fall or spring semester.
-Work with your First Year of Studies advisor to select a course that fits your interests.
+Work with your first-year advisor to select a course that fits your interests.